edescourtis/typed-json.github.io/Readme.md

 ### Tuples

-Tuples are fixed size JS arrays, in contrast to regular fixed size arrays they define element types by index and there for are preferable for defining mixed type arrays:
+Tuples are fixed size JS arrays.
+In contrast to regular fixed size arrays, they define element types by index and therefore are preferable for defining mixed-type arrays:

 ```json
 {